Somali Airlines: Official revival

-On 28 July 2025, the Somali government officially revived Somali Airlines after 34 years of inactivity in international and regional operations.
-Speaking on Somali National Television, the Minister of Transport announced that a purchase agreement was signed with Lema Holdings (which is a global holding company with interests across various sectors) for two Airbus A320 aircraft, and he confirmed that the deal was finalized at the Prime Minister’s office in Mogadishu after several months of negotiations, including meetings held in multiple countries.
+On 28 July 2025, the Somali government officially revived Somali Airlines after 34 years without operations in international and regional routes.
+Speaking on SNTV, the Minister of Transport announced that a purchase agreement was signed with Lema Holdings (a global holding company with interests across various sectors) for two Airbus A320 aircraft, and he confirmed that the deal was finalized at the Prime Minister's office in Mogadishu after several months of negotiations, including meetings held in multiple countries.

 The Minister stated that the airline is expected to commence operations within two months, with further acquisitions anticipated.
 He emphasized that the revival aims to reduce dependency on foreign carriers, expand access for the Somali diaspora, create employment opportunities for young professionals, and support national economic development.
 This effort, he said, is part of a broader self-reliance strategy under the administration of President Hassan Sheikh Mohamud and Prime Minister Hamza Abdi Barre.

-In his statement, the Minister affirmed that the aircraft were purchased by the Somali government and are owned by the Somali people, reflecting the country’s intention to reestablish its civil aviation sector.
+He also affirmed that the aircraft were purchased by the Somali government and are owned by the Somali people, reflecting the country's intention to reestablish its civil aviation sector.
 He also indicated plans to expand the fleet with an immediate goal of acquiring at least three more planes beyond the initial two Airbus A320s, potentially including larger aircraft for international routes.

-On the 27th of October, the Minister announced that the final preparations were in place and that Somali Airlines is poised to resume operation by the beginning of 2026.
-He stated "I want to share good news with the Somali people - before the end of this year, Somali Airlines will officially resume operations."
+On 27 October, the Minister declared the final preparations were in place and that Somali Airlines was poised to resume operation by the beginning of 2026.
+He stated "I want to share good news with the Somali people – before the end of this year, Somali Airlines will officially resume operations."

+Somali Airlines' services are officially due to resume in September 2026.